Click thumbnail on the right to DOWNLOAD film.

 come to know Burliuk quite well but gazing at a work of art which had

-which I could pick up and look and touch and feel, was a very different experience
+been painted in Japan and which I could pick up and look and touch and feel, was a very different experience

 from seeing something in an art gallery and moreover by an artist of